armandofox/armandofox.github.io/_pages/music-theater/theaters.md

 This list is incomplete and haphazard but will get better over time.

+**Aside: Why should you subscribe?**  Most theaters offer a season subscription that represents a modest discount over buying every show separately, and often comes with other perks like no-fee exchanges/cancellations or free wine/concessions at each show and so on.
+But there are 2 real reasons you should subscribe.

+**1. For yourself:**  Having a built-in incentive to see other shows than the ones you've heard of will make you a more sophisticated theatergoer and you'll often be surprised by something you unexpectedly like that you wouldn't otherwise have heard of.

+**2. For the theater:** The cash infusion at the beginning of the season from selling subscriptions is _really important_ to small
+nonprofits: they have a lot of expenses that have to be paid up front for each production before a single dollar is earned from its ticket sales, and your donations later in the season won't come soon enough to help.
+A good subscriber base means financial sustainability.
+If you are choosing between subscribing or donating a comparable amount, subscribe; it's good for you _and_ the theater.
+Better yet, do both.

+OK, here's the current list.

 # In San Francisco

 **[SF Playhouse](sfplayhouse.org)**, near Union Square.
 They punch a bit